 Frax is a new paradigm in stablecoin design.
 It brings together familiar concepts into a never before seen protocol:

 Fractional-Algorithmic – Frax is the first and only stablecoin with parts of its supply backed by collateral and parts of the supply algorithmic.
+The stablecoin (FRAX) is named after the "fractional-algorithmic" stability mechanism.
 The ratio of collateralized and algorithmic depends on the market's pricing of the FRAX stablecoin.
 If FRAX is trading at above $1, the protocol decreases the collateral ratio.
 If FRAX is trading at under $1, the protocol increases the collateral ratio.

 Decentralized & Governance-minimized – Community governed and emphasizing a highly autonomous, algorithmic approach with no active management.